 Used for many years in the Middle East and Mediterranean regions, almond milk is fast becoming a popular alternative to dairy and for those allergic to soy.
 Like soy, it can be used in cooking as a dairy replacement and has a lighter taste so it's great for cooking all things sweet.

 Almonds have excellent nutritional properties and it's very easy to make your own almond milk at home.
-82% of the world's almonds are grown in California with majority of the nuts for almond milk produced in Australia sourced from there.
-Almonds need to be watered all year around and it takes approximately 4.1 of water to produce a single almond, with 3.8 million litres used per acre of almond trees.
+However 82% of the world's almonds are grown in California with majority of the nuts for almond milk produced in Australia sourced from there.
+Almonds need to be watered all year around and it takes approximately 4.1 litres of water to produce a single almond, with 3.8 million litres used per acre of almond trees.
 Plus they have to be freighted here.
-There are locally grown/made organic almond milks available, so something to consider versus the imported options.

 Coconuts are grown in sub tropical/tropical areas in over 80 countries globally including Australia, where farms are located in North Queensland and some parts of Northern NSW where rain is more likely.
 Coconut farming also requires less water and land compared to soy, rice and almond milks.